2000 Mercedes-Benz E-Class 320 4Matic 3.2 gasoline from North America

 The original owner maintained the car by the book, produced the receipts for all services performed by the dealer, and apparently reported every little thing out of the ordinary on the car (such as a loose string hanging from a door panel).
 The engine has used Shell Helix fully synthetic since new.

 The E320 rides and handles smoothly, but more like a heavy auto because of the 4Matic drive.
 It averages 16 miles to the gallon in town and 23 miles to the gallon on the road.
 Considering its age, the interior is very tight, is in excellent condition, and the leather and trim have held up very well.
-There are no rattles, the interior is quiet, and the sound system is quite good yet is missing features such as Bluetooth and navigation.
+There are no rattles, the interior is quiet, and the sound system is quite good yet is missing new conveniences such as Bluetooth and navigation.

 Would you buy another car from this manufacturer?
 Yes